Who works on WIP

 There are numerous national and regional stakeholders throughout the Pacific who are working hard to promote women in politics.
 At the national level, within Pacific Governments, Departments of Women often lead work to support women in politics, while National Councils of Women are also key actors, along with a range of other civil society organisations.
 A number of regional organisations work in partnership with local organisations.
 It has been a common suggestion that support organisations should improve coordination of their activities.
 To this end, this page seeks to share information on key organisations in the region who support women in politics activities that involve Pacific women.

 The Auckland 2004 Forum Leaders call to address the low levels of women in decision-making, within the framework of the Pacific Plan and consistent with the Pacific Platform for Action and its emerging critical areas of concern.
 In support of this mandate, the Pacific Islands Forum Secretariat supports a range of activities at the national, sub-regional and regional level to promote women's political participation in the Pacific.
+In 2014, the Pacific Plan was re-launched as the Framework for Pacific Regionalism.
 For more information, click here.

 Improving the representation of women in political leadership is an issue that cuts across CDI’s entire work program.
 This work recognizes that Pacific Island countries have repeatedly committed to promoting the advancement of women in different spheres of life, including that of political representation.
 The main goal of the CDI’s gender and political participation program is to work with focus countries to create an environment in which women can advocate on matters of policy, run for political office, be elected and govern effectively, and participate meaningfully in every facet of civic and political life.
 This requires a focus on gender relations: men’s and women’s roles, responsibilities and decision making in different areas of life, issues of power and control.
 Engaging men in this process is of utmost importance.
 CDI seeks to identify and engage with emerging leaders in its focus countries, namely, the countries of Melanesia.
 CDI works to identify and invest in future leaders who can act in the national interest of their countries, with a strong emphasis on nurturing and encouraging women and up-and-coming younger political leaders as a cross-cutting goal across their entire work program.
 For more information, click here.